TULiberalArts/Geographic-Information-Systems/pages/undergradaute.md

    [(215) 204-3386](tel:2152043386)
    [julia.falcon@temple.edu](mailto:julia.falcon@temple.edu)
 ---
 ## Certificate in GIS

 Our [undergraduate certificate in geographic information systems](http://bulletin.temple.edu/undergraduate/liberal-arts/geography-urban-studies/certificate-geographic-information-systems/) will give you the skills you need to take on advanced research positions in technology-based companies, governmental agencies, and non-profit organizations.

 ### How to Add the GIS Certificate

 This certificate is open to students in all majors across all colleges and schools at Temple University.
-To declare the GIS Certificate, visit the CLA Academic Advising and Professional Development Center in Paley Library, 1st Floor.
+To declare the GIS Certificate, visit the College of Liberal Arts Center for Academic Advising and Professional Development in Paley Library, 1st Floor.
 No appointment needed.

 Questions?
 Visit Julia Falcon in 338A Gladfelter Hall or email [guses@temple.edu](mailto:guses@temple.edu).

-When you are ready to apply, submit your application online at [admissions.temple.edu/apply](admissions.temple.edu/apply).
+When you are ready to apply, submit your application online at [admissions.temple.edu/apply](http://admissions.temple.edu/apply).

 ### Certificate Requirements